 We will briefly touch on ways to find capital and build a product but emphasize on the last point, getting customers, which is essentially the most important point in this series and in your business at large, In sha Allah.

 As a Muslim entrepreneur, finding capital is definitely one of the most difficult parts of launching your business.
-As Muslims we follow a strict moral and ethical code of conduct in business that doesn’t allow interest-based loans.
+As Muslims we follow a strict moral and ethical code of conduct in business that doesn’t allow interest-based loans or using any kind of instant cash advance app.
 Things shorten the pool of potential financial sources for those with an idea but limited amount of funds.
 If you are running a service-based business, you may not need much capital to get started.
 You can cut costs by working from home and doing everything by yourself in the beginning to reduce overhead.
 But it may be that your products needs to be developed and prototyped.
 In that case, here are a few suggestions on where to look:

 Bootstrapping is pulling money from personal and creative resources.
 Any money you have saved up from jobs, sell any extra items in your home that you don’t need anymore, and perhaps offer side jobs while still working your job to start your business.